Caste system in the Maldives: Baburu slaves

 Slaves of African origin were called baburu, which meant negro in Maldives.

-Slavery was well-known in the Maldives, first and foremost in the nation's capital Male and on the islands where sizable populations of the nobility resided.
+Slavery was well known in the Maldives, first and foremost in the nation's capital Male and on the islands where sizable populations of the nobility resided.

-Arab vessels carried the majority of the slaves to the Maldives.
-The majority of these routes for the slave trade began in East Africa and continued via Zanzibar and the Omani port of Muscat.
+Arab vessels carried the majority of the slaves to the Maldives via the Indian Ocean slave trade.
+The majority of these routes for the slave trade began in East Africa and continued via the Zanzibar slave trade and the Omani port of Muscat.
 According to reports, Sultan Hasan Ill authorized the purchase of a large number of slaves in the Saudi Arabian port city of Jeddah during the middle of the 15th century.
 This Sultan's unwillingness to allow a slave to be punished for killing a Maldivian is the reason he is referenced once again in the historical narrative Ta'rikh.

 Slaves had access to a variety of occupations outside lower caste employment.
 Some of them worked in the Sultan's guard.
 Only Africans were essentially subject to slavery.

 The number of slaves being sent to Maldives after the 18th century was drastically decreased, and by the start of the 19th century, the already meager supply of African slaves had all but vanished.